gristlabs/grist-help/README.md

 The content is hosted at <https://github.com/dsagal/grist-help/>.
 On changes to master (such as when a pull request is merged), the public site gets automatically republished.

-Previews of pull requests are automatically built by netlify, and made available at URLs such as
+Previews of pull requests are automatically built by Netlify, and made available at URLs such as
 <https://deploy-preview-153--grist-help-preview.netlify.app/>.
 These are shown in the PR
 Conversation tab.